duckdb/duckdb-web/docs/sql/statements/insert.md

 There are two supported actions:

 1. `DO NOTHING`
-* Causes the error(s) to be ignored, and the values are not inserted or updated.
+Causes the error(s) to be ignored, and the values are not inserted or updated.

-1. `DO UPDATE`
+2. `DO UPDATE`
-* Causes the an `UPDATE` to be performed on the row(s) of the table instead.
+Causes the `INSERT` to turn into an `UPDATE` on the conflicting row(s) instead.
 The `SET` expressions that follow determine how these rows are updated.
-* Optionally you can provide an additional `WHERE` clause that can filter the rows to perform the update on even further.
+Optionally you can provide an additional `WHERE` clause that can exclude certain rows from the update.
 The conflicts that don't meet this condition are ignored instead.

 `INSERT OR REPLACE` is a shorter syntax alternative to `ON CONFLICT DO UPDATE SET (c1 = excluded.c1, c2 = excluded.c2, ..)`.
+It updates every column of the **existing** row to the new values of the **to-be-inserted** row.

 `INSERT OR IGNORE` is a shorter syntax alternative to `ON CONFLICT DO NOTHING`.